For NBA players, Taylor grand jury decision ‘not enough’

 Teams came to Walt Disney World to finish the season and crown a champion, and hoping that the platform of the NBA’s restart bubble could help amplify calls for change.
 Players and coaches have used the NBA spotlight to make statements at a time when the demand for racial equality and an end to police brutality is resonating as loudly as it has in generations.

 And Taylor’s story - the tale of a 26-year-old Black woman who was killed March 13 by police in Louisville when they burst into her apartment on a no-knock warrant during a narcotics investigation centered around a suspect who did not live there - has captivated NBA players.
+There were no drugs in Taylor’s apartment.
+Her boyfriend shot and wounded a police officer during the raid and Kentucky State Attorney General Daniel Cameron said the officers’ shots that killed Taylor were fired in self-defense.

+And Taylor’s story - the tale of a 26-year-old Black woman who was killed March 13 by police in Louisville when they burst into her apartment on a no-knock warrant during a narcotics investigation centered around a suspect who did not live there - has captivated NBA players.
+There were no drugs in Taylor’s apartment.
+Her boyfriend shot and wounded a police officer during the raid and Kentucky State Attorney General Daniel Cameron said the officers’ shots that killed Taylor were fired in self-defense.

-Many have met, virtually, with members of her family to offer support.
+Many NBA players have met, virtually, with members of her family to offer support.
 They say her name in news conferences, wear it on shirts, scrawl it onto their sneakers.

 “We have moms.
 We have sisters, nieces, aunties.
 And just like men of color have experienced traumatic instances, so have women,” Boston forward Jaylen Brown said.
 “That is an example of some things that happen to women in our country.
 So, we wanted to stand alongside them, but also make it that it’s not just us.
 I think the future is female, so it’s important to show our sisters that we care.
 That’s why it’s been important.”